Law

 The Nathaniel R. Jones Center for Race, Gender, and Social Justice

-We began as the nation’s first joint JD/MA program in Women’s, Gender, and Sexuality Studies and are proud to have grown into a groundbreaking Center that trains and cultivates scholars, leaders and activists committed to social change.
+The Nathaniel R. Jones Center for Race, Gender, and Social Justice began as the nation’s first joint JD/MA program in Women’s, Gender, and Sexuality Studies and we are proud to have grown into a groundbreaking Center with a mission to train and cultivate leaders, scholars, and activists committed to social change.
+The name for the Center signifies our commitment to and alignment with the principles of Judge Nathaniel R. Jones’ impressive career as a champion for justice.

 Rededication: The Nathaniel R. Jones Center for Race, Gender, and Social Justice